Degree/Training Requirements

 Q. My name has recently changed, how can I update my records?

-A. If you have changed your name, please complete the Change of Name Request Form and return along with the required documents and we will update our records.
+A. If you have changed your name, please complete the Change of Name Request Form and return along with the required documents and so ABMGG records may be updated.
 Please remember that the name on your scheduling email must exactly match the name on your government-issued identification to gain entrance for the examination(s).

 Q. Does the ABMGG publish or recommend any preparation materials for the examination?